johndlong73/agm-parent/README.md

 ## Intro

-This REST service is a stub.
-It returns a hard coded list of sensor data.
-Its purpose is to allow early development of the client while the service is being developed.
+This project contains two modules, a RESTful service and a Spring WebMvc application.
+The WebMvc application, called msr (multiple sensor report), hosts the getReport endpoint where the end user can get their Multiple Sensor Report.

+The RESTful service, called SensorHistory, returns historical sensor data from a customers device.

 ## How to build

-CD to sensor-history and run mvn clean install
+CD to agm-parent and run mvn clean install

 ## How to run

-In sensor-history run java -jar target/sensor-history-0.1.0.jar
+Start SensorHistory service
+From the agm-parent folder run: java -jar sensor-history/target/sensor-history-<version>.jar

+Start msr
+From the agm-parent folder run: java -jar msr/target/msr-<version>.jar

+Where <version> is the version of the jar.

-## Hot to test
+## How to test

+Test SensorHistory:
-Using your favorite REST client do HTTP GET http://localhost:8080/v1.0/12345/sensorHistory?deviceId=1234
+Using your favorite REST client do HTTP GET http://localhost:8090/v1.0/12345/sensorHistory?deviceId=1234

+You should get a small collection of sensor data that has been mocked up.

+Test msr:
+Using your web browser hit http://localhsot:8080/getReport

+You should get a page that reads Multiple Sensor Report UI Goes Here!